troyyoungblood/OSHA_300A_Reporting_Evaluation/README.md

-# OSHA_300_Log_Reporting_Evaluation
+# OSHA_300A_Reporting_Evaluation
-OSHA 300 log data review 2016 - 2020.
+OSHA 300A submission review 2016 - 2020.
 Injury and Illness reporting.

-Purpose of activity was to present information associated with illness and injury reporting under OSHA  - OSHA Form 300A (Summary of Work-Related Injuries and Illnesses) from 2016 -2020.
+Presentation of information associated with illness and injury reporting under OSHA  - OSHA Form 300A (Summary of Work-Related Injuries and Illnesses) from 2016 -2020.

 <u>OSHA 300A overview</u>
 <p>On an annual basis, designated employers are required to submit their OSHA 300A information. https://www.osha.gov/recordkeeping </p>